Understanding how the other side interprets your work

 In fact, the longer you play around with Dramatica and the various storyforms that you can create you will begin to notice a pattern: the Story Continuum really doesn't do much of anything.
 Other story points seem to be connected together.
 You choose one and instantly Dramatica makes selections for other story points you haven't even addressed yet.

-Choose a Main Character Approach of Be-er, like our example above, and you will notice that it limits your choices for the Main Character Domain to either Manipulation or Fixed Attitude.
+Choose a Main Character Approach of Be-er, like our example above, and you will notice that it limits your choices for the Main Character Domain to either Psychology or Mind.
 This is because a Main Character believes they will find a solution to their problem in the same area they find their problem.
 If your Main Character has a weight problem, they'll try to address that problem first by eating less or working out more.
 If your Main Character has an issue with depression, they will first try to will themselves out of that depression by trying to be happy.

 Whether or not those solutions work matters little--that's where the Main Character begins to regain some control over their life and why Authors will find it a fitting choice for their Main Character's Approach.